josekron/TakeBread/README.md

 You are responsible of taking bread out of the freezer every morning and some days you don´t know if all office mates have breakfast in the office because they didn´t say nothing yesterday.

 This App help you with this task.
-Each can notify if want bread and the App will count the total number of bread (normal and wholemeal) to defrost and will show it.
+Each mate can notify if want bread and the App will count the total number of bread (normal and wholemeal) to defrost and will show it.
 Every morning, with a scheduler, the App reset the counter for the next day.

 Each user has a security code which is required for notify if want bread.